aadharshkannan/aiinfluencer/README.md

 ```

 Downgrade (revert last migration):
-Log into the docker container and

 ```bash
 ./scripts/downgrade.sh
 ```

-The database URL is configured via the `DATABASE_URL` environment variable.
+The database URL is configured in the Alembic.ini File.

 ---